jfowkes/pycutest/README.rst

 to upgrade PyCUTEst to the latest version.

-You will then need to create a folder which will store all your compiled problems.
+You will then need to create a folder which will store all your compiled problems:

  .. code-block:: bash

     $ mkdir pycutest_cache

-And set an environment variable to add this to tell PyCUTEst about this directory, by adding to your :code:`~/.bashrc` file:
+And set an environment variable to tell PyCUTEst about this directory, by adding to your :code:`~/.bashrc` file:

  .. code-block:: bash

     export PYCUTEST_CACHE="/path/to/pycutest_cache"
     export PYTHONPATH="${PYCUTEST_CACHE}:${PYTHONPATH}"

 Manual installation
 -------------------